Daniel Rutherford: Life

 He was a professor of botany at the University of Edinburgh and the 5th Regius Keeper of the Royal Botanic Garden Edinburgh from 1786 to 1819.
 He was president of the Royal College of Physicians of Edinburgh from 1796 to 1798.

 His pupils included Thomas Brown of Lanfine and Waterhaughs.

 Around 1805 he moved from Hyndfords Close to a newly built townhouse at 20 Picardy Place at the top of Leith Walk, where he lived for the rest of his life.

-He died suddenly in Edinburgh on 15 December 1819.
+He died suddenly in Edinburgh on 15 November 1819.
 His sister died two days later and the second sister (Scott's mother) only seven days after the latter.
-He is buried in the churchyard of St John's Episcopal Church on Princes Street.

 Family

+He was the uncle of novelist Sir Walter Scott.

 In 1786 he married Harriet Mitchelson of Middleton.
-Rutherford was the maternal uncle of the novelist Sir Walter Scott.

 Isolation of nitrogen

-Rutherford discovered nitrogen by the isolation of the particle in 1772.
+Rutherford discovered nitrogen by the isolation of the gas in 1772.
 When Joseph Black was studying the properties of carbon dioxide, he found that a candle would not burn in it.
 Black turned this problem over to his student at the time, Rutherford.
 Rutherford kept a mouse in a space with a confined quantity of air until it died.
 Then, he burned a candle in the remaining air until it went out.
 Afterwards, he burned phosphorus in that, until it would not burn.
 Then the air was passed through a carbon dioxide absorbing solution.
 The remaining component of the air did not support combustion, and a mouse could not live in it.

 Rutherford called the gas (which we now know would have consisted primarily of nitrogen) "noxious air" or "phlogisticated air".
 Rutherford reported the experiment in 1772.
 He and Black were convinced of the validity of the phlogiston theory, so they explained their results in terms of it.